Rrogntudju/FSharp-Sudoku-Solver/README.md

 #Introduction
-A translation of Peter Norvig’s Sudoku solver from Python to F#   See http://www.norvig.com/sudoku.html
+A translation of [Peter Norvig’s Sudoku solver](http://www.norvig.com/sudoku.html) from Python to F#
+Done as an exercise to learn F#

 #Getting Started
-Software dependencies : ExtCore (NuGet package needed for HashMap).
+Software dependencies : [ExtCore](https://www.nuget.org/packages/ExtCore/) (a NuGet package needed for HashMap).

 #Build and Test
-Build and run the solution or run SudokuSolver.fs in interactive mode.
+Build and run the solution.